 You’re hosting a last-minute get-together, and you have three ingredients in the fridge: a cucumber, a pineapple and some leftover Indian.
 Save the chicken tikka masala for lunch tomorrow.
 It’s time to put that cuke and pineapple to work with a little something you should always keep in your pantry: Tajín seasoning.
 But wait, what is Tajín spice exactly and how do you use it?
 We spoke to a culinary expert for the full scoop, and it turns out it’s delicious on more than just fruit.

-What do I use it on?
-Since it packs a savory flavor punch, it pairs deliciously with fruits and veggies, enhancing their sweet flavors and rounding them out.
+Since it packs a savory flavor punch, it pairs deliciously with fruit and veggies, enhancing their sweet flavors and rounding them out.
 Your homemade guacamole is suddenly restaurant grade with a dusting of Tajín seasoning.
 (Chef Eric likes to sprinkle it on avocado toast.)
-A sweet, watery cucumber cut into quarter-inch circles, laid flat on plate and sprinkled liberally with Tajín becomes a refreshing appetizer.
+A sweet, watery cucumber cut into quarter-inch circles, laid flat on a plate and sprinkled liberally with Tajín becomes a refreshing appetizer.
 And on pineapple, mango or melon, the seasoning elevates the sweetness and makes it more complex.
 Chef Eric even puts a hit of Tajín in margaritas for an extra kick.
-Best of all, each app or dessert is ready in less than 30 seconds.The culinary potential of Tajín doesn’t end there, though.
+Best of all, each flavor-packed app, cocktail and dessert is ready in less than 30 seconds.The culinary potential of Tajín doesn’t end there, though.
 Per the expert, it can be used to make a mean cream sauce, which he features in his Key West shrimp and grits, or even combined with everything bagel seasoning and whipped into cream cheese for a delicious party dip that pairs well with bagel chips.